Miranda (programming language)

 Miranda is a lazy, purely functional programming language designed by David Turner as a successor to his earlier programming languages SASL and KRC, using some concepts from ML and Hope.
 It was produced by Research Software Ltd. of England (which holds a trademark on the name Miranda) and was the first purely functional language to be commercially supported.

 Miranda was first released in 1985 as a fast interpreter in C for Unix-flavour operating systems, with subsequent releases in 1987 and 1989.
-It had a strong influence on the later Haskell programming language.
+It had a strong influence on the later Haskell language.
+Turner stated that the benefits of Miranda over Haskell are: "Smaller language, simpler type system, simpler arithmetic".

 In 2020 a version of Miranda was released as open source under a BSD licence.
-The codebase has been updated to conform to modern C standards (C11/C18) and to generate 64-bit binaries.
-This has been tested on operating systems including Debian, Ubuntu, WSL/Ubuntu, and MacOS (Catalina).
+The code has been updated to conform to modern C standards (C11/C18) and to generate 64-bit binaries.
+This has been tested on operating systems including Debian, Ubuntu, WSL/Ubuntu, and macOS (Catalina).

+Name

+The name Miranda is taken from the gerundive form of the latin verb miror, meaning "to be admired".

+The logo features a rendition by John William Waterhouse of the character Miranda from Shakespeare's The Tempest.

 Overview

 Miranda is a lazy, purely functional programming language.
 That is, it lacks side effects and imperative programming features.
 A Miranda program (called a script) is a set of equations that define various mathematical functions and algebraic data types.
 The word set is important here: the order of the equations is, in general, irrelevant, and there is no need to define an entity prior to its use.

-Since the parsing algorithm makes intelligent use of layout (indentation), there is rarely a need for bracketing statements and no statement terminators are required.
+Since the parsing algorithm makes intelligent use of layout (indentation, via off-side rule), bracketing statements are rarely needed and statement terminators are unneeded.
 This feature, inspired by ISWIM, is also used in occam and Haskell and was later popularized by Python.